sauloperez/dotfiles/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

+#### Custom configuration

+Environment variables and custom settings are organized in `config/ohmyzsh/config.zsh` to avoid modifying the main `.zshrc` file.
+This approach allows pulling dotfiles updates without losing personal configurations like PATH modifications, version manager setups, and system-specific settings.
+The `.zshrc` only sets `ZSH_CUSTOM=~/.config/ohmyzsh` to load all custom configurations from the config directory.

 ### Tmux

 Beyond installing Tmux we also need to install [tpm](https://github.com/tmux-plugins/tpm), the package manager.